thebinarytrio/weighted-lottery/database/README.md

 Directory that contains dockerfile and database file

-How to run MySQL in docker with the following commands:
+## How to run MySQL in docker with the following commands-

-#remove lottery-db container (to prevent errors if it was previous running)
+remove lottery-db container (to prevent errors if it was previous running):

-### 'docker container rm -f lottery-db'
+###'docker container rm -f lottery-db'

 #build image with tag name lottery-db
 ### 'docker build . -t lottery-db:latest'